williexu/pql/README.md

 ### Using

-To get started with the tool, first connect it to a PQL server by issuing `pql configure`.
-This will prompt you to enter a server URL and in cases where your server provides multiple, select a namespace.
+To get started with the tool, connect it to a PQL server by issuing `pql configure`.
+This will prompt you to enter a server URL and in cases where your server provides multiple namespaces, select a namespace.
 For example,

     $ pql configure
     Enter a server url: